DeepfakeArt Challenge: A Benchmark Dataset for Generative AI Art Forgery and Data Poisoning Detection: Problem Definition

 \subsection{Art Forgery}

-In the case of art forgery, the proposed DeepfakeArt Challenge dataset focuses mainly is about the identification of copyright infringement, and as such it is important to set the context around this along with a formal definition.
+In the case of art forgery, the goal of the proposed DeepfakeArt Challenge dataset is about the identification of copyright infringement, and as such it is important to set the context along with a formal definition.
 Specifically, generative AI models typically utilize vast amounts of training data to achieve strong content generation performance.
 However, many of the large-scale datasets used for training such as the LAION datasets \cite{schuhmann2021laion} contain significant amounts of copyright-protected content.
-As a result, generative AI models trained on such datasets can produce synthetic content that contains or highly resembles copyright-protected content \cite{somepalli2022diffusion}.
+Hence, generative AI models trained on such datasets can produce synthetic content that contains or highly resembles copyright-protected content \cite{somepalli2022diffusion}.

 In judicial proceedings, the "substantial similarity" test is employed to ascertain if a party has violated another party's copyright \cite{asay2022empirical}.
 However, determining substantial similarity remains a subject of ongoing debate due to its inherently open-ended nature.
 While there's no precise formula, courts do follow certain criteria to arrive at a decision.
 In particular, the substantial similarity doctrine in copyright law necessitates that a court confirm the defendant's replication is both quantitatively and qualitatively similar enough to the original to warrant classification as infringement \cite{balganesh2014judging}.
-As discussed in~\cite{balganesh2014judging}, the jury evaluates the evidence based on several factors, including the creativity exhibited, the work's creation process, its intended purpose, the defendant's creative contributions and conduct, and occasionally, the market impacts of the defendant's copying.
+As discussed in~\cite{balganesh2014judging}, the jury evaluates the evidence based on several factors, including the creativity exhibited, the work's creation process, its intended purpose, the defendant's creative contributions and conduct, and the market impacts of the defendant's copying.

-Building on the principles inherent in the "substantial similarity" test used in legal proceedings, let us establish a pragmatic definition of copyright infringement as it applies to generative AI and as applied in the creation of the proposed DeepfakeArt Challenge dataset.
+Building on the principles inherent in the "substantial similarity test" used in legal proceedings, let us establish a pragmatic definition of copyright infringement as it applies to generative AI and as applied in the creation of the proposed DeepfakeArt Challenge dataset.
 This definition is rooted in the exploration and consideration of two foundational conditions.